 What’s likely to catch your attention, ‘50 things to see in Paris’ or ‘50 PLACES IN PARIS YOU CANNOT MISS’?
-I thought so too.
-A catchy description grabs attention and makes viewers curious; now that’s good for business.
+I thought so.
+A catchy description is key for viral Pinterest pins.
+It grabs attention and makes viewers curious; now that’s good for business.

-Don’t forget to include keywords and hashtags naturally when telling viewers why your pin matters.
-With a more detailed description, your image becomes more helpful.
-More pinners will want to share.
+Don’t forget to include keywords and hashtags naturally to tell users why your pin matters.
+With a detailed description, your image becomes more helpful — and more pinners will want to share it.

 4. The Headline

-There’s rarely a second chance to make a first impression – Make your first the one.
-Creating a dazzling; a powerful, irresistible phrase commands power.
-Include powerful and relevant keywords written in an attractive font.
+You rarely have a second chance to make a first impression – Pinterest is no exception.
+Make a great impression from the start.
+A dazzling, powerful, engaging phrase commands power.
+Include evocative and relevant keywords written in an attractive font.

-The example i mentioned in the video.
-Its not alway the truth that the big fonts get better results, in this case the most unreadable font got 47.9k impressions, 173 saves and 21 clicks to my site In this case the pin with the most clear text overlay performed the worst, got the lowest impressions and no saves nor clicks to my site.
+Big fonts don’t always see better results.
+In fact, my least-clear font received 47.9k impressions, 173 saves, and 21 clicks tomy site.
+The pin with the clearest text overlay performed the worst, with the lowest impressions and no saves nor clicks to my site.

-A strong call to action conveys the action you expect your audience to take.
+A clear call-to-action tells users exactly what to do next.
 It motivates them to click through to your site.
-Include ‘Check it out!’
-‘Call Now’ ‘Claim your free Bonus’ and more.
+End with ‘Check it out!’
+‘Call Now’ ‘Claim your free Bonus…,’ or something similar.

 Thanks for reading and watching!
 As always, let me know your thoughts.
 I’d love to hear from you.
 And if you found this slightly helpful, I’d appreciate if you could help me share with more people.
 Cheers!